poboisvert/stock-analysis/README.md

 The aim of this project is to provide basic quantitative metrics (volume and the year returns for the FYE 2017 and 2018) to help making an investment decision for a selected list of green energy stocks.
 The results indicate a high volatity for the green energy industry with return of more than 199% in 2017 and a decrease of(62.6%) in 2018.

 ## Stock Performance Analysis
-### FYE 2017 Analysis
+### Performance Analysis of FYE 2017
 Steve base his decision mostly on historical returns and trend (her parents opinion).
 Based on the figure 1 all stocks seems to have a steady liquidity with a large volume of shares traded.

-### FYE 2018 Analysis
+### Performance Analysis of FYE 2018
 In 2018, all stocks seems to have a steady liquidity with a large volume of shares traded.
-Based on the figure 2
+Based on the figure 2, DQ (favorite of Steve's parent) return the lowest with -62.6%.

+Base on 2017 and 2018, the comanies ENPH and RUN, are making profits for their investor in both year.
+Based on historical results and volumes, these two could be a better choice comparing to the favorite (DQ).

 ## Code Source & Time execution analysis